Bloggbild för: Ultimate Guide to Rosacea

 To hide the red, you can use green.
 Why green?

-Mineral powders
+Mineral powder

 Lipstick